Evergreen Investments For Every Economic Season: Emerson's Approach To Business Transformation

 When done correctly, acquisitions deliver increased value that neither company could achieve on its own.
 Solutions that offer depth and breadth that were not previously possible.
 Our acquisition formula includes fresh investment in both the new companies and new employees.
 We have a long history of people who joined us via acquisition who have stayed, enjoyed many opportunities to move across the enterprise and built long successful careers at Emerson.

 In Automation Solutions, we’ve used this approach to build an unsurpassed capability to help process manufacturers automate systems and leverage data insights to achieve Top Quartile performance.
 It started with the acquisition of multiple manufacturers of sensors and other devices, such as Rosemount in the mid-1970s and ASCO in 1985.
-In the ‘80s and ‘90s, we added control features into automation solutions, integrating businesses like Fisher, Westinghouse Process Controls and RS3 Control Systems.
+In the ‘80s and ‘90s, we added control features into automation solutions, integrating businesses like Fisher, Westinghouse Process Controls, and RS3 Control Systems.
 And in the 2000s, we began to build data management to the mix, adding the expertise of companies like Syncade, ESI and Mynah, to arm our customers with actionable insights that enable more proactive management of systems.

 It took more than just the piece-parts to build true automation solutions, however.
 As we integrated capabilities over the years, we expanded on them with internal innovation, creating DeltaV and Plantweb, our integrated automation infrastructure that today includes a broad portfolio of Pervasive Sensing technologies, an extensive suite of analytical software tools, secure and robust data infrastructure devices and expert services.
 We’re now helping customers adopt and benefit from the Industrial Internet of Things to achieve new levels of automation and operational certainty.
 Through this disciplined process of acquisition and organic growth, we’ve been able to build Automation Solutions into a business with sales of more than $9.4 billion.

 Our Commercial & Residential Solutions business grew in a similar manner, using a combination of acquisitions and internal innovation to build on a vision for smarter and more capable heating and cooling solutions.
-This process started in the mid-‘80s with Copeland, maker of high-efficiency scroll compressors for air conditioners.
-We expanded into control capabilities in the ‘90s, and by the 2000s we were adding data management capabilities through internal advances like the ProAct Services, software that allows businesses like supermarkets, convenience stores and transportation companies to monitor heating and cooling to optimize operations.
+This process started in the mid-1980s with Copeland, maker of high-efficiency scroll compressors for air conditioners.
+We expanded into control capabilities in the 1990s, and by the 2000s, we were adding data management capabilities through internal advances like the ProAct Services, software that allows businesses like supermarkets, convenience stores, and transportation companies to monitor heating and cooling to optimize operations.

 Ultimately, we were able to build a comprehensive solution for management of what is called the cold chain, the infrastructure through which we are able to keep food cold and fresh from farm to ship to truck to supermarket.
 Through Emerson innovation, customers can now determine instantly when the temperature of a single cargo container on a single ship falls outside of optimal range, helping to reduce losses and maintain the safety and quality of the food we all depend on, even as they boost efficiency and reduce environmental impact.
 And like our Automation Solutions platform, Commercial & Residential Solutions – thanks to our M&A approach – today is a global leader with more than $5.8 billion in sales.